top of page

 Seamless Edge

 The seamless edge sink is a new option on the market that I do not have experience with yet, but I thought was worth mentioning.
-Top Zero Seamless Edge sinks feature undermount stainless sinks flush to the countertop.
-It looks like an integrated sink and can be installed on virtually any solid surface including granite, quartz and porcelain.
-Because they are technically more challenging to install, they are more expensive than a traditional undermount stainless sink.
+Top Zero sinks feature stainless steel sink designs with patented technology to eliminate crevices where mold and bacteria grow.
+They basicaly sit flush with the countertop versus over or under and looks like an integrated sink.
+They can be installed with any solid surface material including granite, quartz and porcelain.
+Because they are technically more challenging to install, they are more expensive.

-The good news is, there really isn't a wrong answer.
-It really comes down to personal preference.
-Most people who like to wash their dishes on their own prefer a double sink so they can fill one side with soapy water and rinse in the other.
-Often busy family households prefer one large sink so they have more room like in this apron front sink below.
+The good news is, there really isn't a right or wrong choice... it really comes down to personal preference.
+Most people who like to wash their dishes prefer a double style sink so they can fill one side with soapy water and rinse in the other.
+Most of my clients with busy family households prefer one large sink so they have more room to stack dirty dishes.

 Comments